 Focus Group Discussions (FGD): A five focus group discussion was carried out in the selected zones in Amhara region involving seven to twelve participants.
 The collected data about violence against married women in the focus group discussion were used for triangulation purposes with the household survey and interviews.
 The group discussions were conducted in Amharic since it is the medium of communication in the area, and an assistant active note-taker was given detailed orientation.
 The researchers mostly acted as a moderator during the discussions.
-Notes taken from a group discussion were used for further discussion in the following group discussions.
+Notes taken from a group discussion were summarized and any key and important issues arising in one group discussion were used for further discussion in the following group discussions.

 Key Informant Interviews: A key informant interview is an attempt to explore facts on the grounds of a rational approach, to include key informant interviews by involving selected groups of individuals who are likely to provide needed information, ideas and insights on the proposed research.
-The fifteen informants were selected from Woreda (An administrative unit consisting many small administration units) based on the position they hold: health office officials, zonal health department officials, regional health bureau officials, health extension workers from selected zones, regional bureau of women and children affairs officials, zonal women and children affairs department officials, administrative unit office of women and children affairs officials were included to obtain the data on the existence, prevalence of violence against married women and its causual factors.
+The fifteen informants were selected from Woreda (An administrative unit consisting many small administration units) based on the position they hold: health office officials, zonal health department officials, regional health bureau officials, health extension workers from selected zones, regional bureau of women and children affairs officials, administrative unit office of women and children affairs officials were included to obtain the data on the existence, prevalence of violence against married women and its causual factors.
 The time and place for interview was decided by the key informants themselves and the majority of interviews were held in the place they selected.